 Safety Cube presents the principal elements for design and safety integrally.
-The cube generates different views, and a description of several views of the safety cube follows.
+The cube generates several views as follows.

-- components (or sub-systems).
-In principle, this covers the system, its subsystems, (user)interfaces and competing or cooperating systems.
-The interfaces among these components and their environment, failures in components or interfaces, and the chain of physical reactions are presented by this view.
+- System, environment, or subsystems view which present subsystems, (user)interfaces and competing or cooperating systems.
+This view presents the interfaces among these components and their environment, failures in components or interfaces, and the chain of physical reactions.

-- The operation view presents the use of system structure or functions in practice.
-The Interaction of the system with people (or other systems) is an important aspect of the system described here in terms of operation or use.
-This interaction is often present at all various levels of system, super-systems, and subsystems.
-Next, to use, a critical view on foreseeable misuse is important.
+- The operational view is presenting the system use.
+The Interaction of the system with people (or other systems) is an essential aspect of the method described here in terms of operation or use.
+This interaction is often present at all various levels of the system, super-systems, and subsystems.
+Next, to use, a critical view on foreseeable misuse is essential.
 For example, scenarios for transportation, installation, operation, and recovery process might happen differently, and not exactly according to the user expectations.

 - The time view presents changes across the time axis.
-While the SoI for the present time is the primary focus for designers, it is inevitable to explore the history of the system development (lessons learned) and consider future developments.
-While normally the information about the past (ex-generation) should be available, the implicit or explicit information about the future trend is needed.
-Further explanations of these views are provided through an application example.
+While the system under consideration for the present time is the primary focus, it is inevitable to explore the history of the system development (lessons learned) and consider future results.
+While usually, the information about the past (ex-generation) should be available, the implicit or explicit information about the future trend is needed.